JeffreySmith/catfacts/README.md

 A silly program to practice accessing api's in rust, using reqwest and tokio.
 This was to learn how to access api's as well as practice using async.

-Usage:
+Basic usage to get a fact:

-cargo run will get you a fact.
+cargo run

-For help, type:
+For help and optional arguments, type:

 cargo run -- --help